OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 In the above code, we create six instances of ``MSSpectrum`` (line 4), populate it with three peaks at 500, 900 and 100 *m/z* and append them to the ``MSExperiment`` object (line 13).
-We can easily iterate over the spectra in the whole experiment by using the intuitive iteration on lines 16-18 or we can use list comprehensions to sum up intensities of all spectra that fulfill certain conditions:
+We can easily iterate over the spectra in the whole experiment by using the intuitive iteration on lines 16-19 or we can use list comprehensions to sum up intensities of all spectra that fulfill certain conditions:

 .. code-block:: python
+    :linenos:

     # Sum intensity of all spectra between RT 2.0 and 3.0
     print(sum([p.getIntensity() for s in exp if s.getRT() >= 2.0 and s.getRT() <= 3.0 for p in s]))